 Think for yourself.

-My dad tuned in to a weather channel while I was visiting him in L.A. so that we could keep an eye on San Antonio.
+My dad tuned in to the weather channel while I was visiting him in L.A. so that we could keep an eye on San Antonio.
 Based on their reports and those of San Antonio meteorologists, I knew that Texas was in for a doozie.
 By Friday, it was apparent that Houston was most likely going to get flooded.
 With or without evacuation orders, I hoped that people would start heading away from the projected flood areas.
-(Or if they were going to stay, they were fully prepared for the worst.)
-If weather forecasts are using descriptions like “catastrophic” and “life threatening” and “rain levels never before seen,” those are clues to be ready to get out.
-It’s important to not wait for someone to think for you.
+If weather forecasts are using adjectives like “catastrophic” and “life threatening” and “rain levels never before seen,” those are clues to be ready to get out.
 There’s no need to wait for a politician to tell you to leave.
 And if you wait until you see the flood waters coming, it might be too late to leave.
 Know your options.
 Know your routes.
-Know who you can call for help if things don’t go according to plan.
 Head out before the lines of cars get too long.

 Avoid 24/7 news.

-Yes, you need to stay updated, but remaining glued to the news can bring down your spirits and cause your brain to freeze.
-My dad and I plopped down on the family room chairs and watched the weather news for an hour straight.
+Yes, you need to stay updated, but staying glued to the news can bring down your spirits and cause your brain to freeze.
+My dad and I plopped in the family room chairs and watched the weather news for an hour straight.
 Surely some new tidbit of news would pop up, right?
 Instead, it was the same information over and over and over.
-After a while, I became a mix of zombie (just sitting there, unable to look away from the loop of repeating information) and worry wart (thinking the very worst and panicking for all of the people in Harvey’s path) and cynic (realizing that the same information was being repeated every 10 minutes with increasing dramatic tone).
+After a while, I became a mix of zombie (just sitting there, unable to look away from the loop of repeating information) and worry wart (thinking the very worst and panicking for all of the people in Harvey’s path) and cynic (thinking how it was ridiculous that the same information was being repeated every 10 minutes with increasing dramatic tone).
 Cut from the studio to the reporter in the field, trying to find the most destruction or – when there wasn’t any – the biggest puddle to stand in.
 When there wasn’t drama, there was an effort to create some.
 During one interview, the reporter asked, “Can you tell us about any casualties?”
 The city official talked about all of the rescue missions and how everyone was doing fine.
 Then the reporter asked, “But weren’t there any injuries?” as if wishing something bad happened so there could be some dramatic questioning and storytelling.
 I felt my brain turning into a depressing heap of mush, so we finally turned off the television to focus on something more positive.
-We checked in once per hour to get a peek at their incredible radar and forecasting technology for a five minute update, then went back to what we were doing.
+We checked in once per hour for a five minute update, then went back to what we were doing.